aabccd021/tiny-cookie-session/README.md

 cookieLib.serialize("mysession", cookie.value, cookie.options);
 ```

+## CSRF

+This library focuses solely on session management and does not implement CSRF protection.
+You should implement CSRF protection for your entire application before using any functions from
+this library.

 ## Cookie Signing

 The main benefit of signed cookies is being able to detect tampered cookies without